datadanb/testgitrepo/Tutorial.md

 What this does is put your file in the staging or index environment.
 It's saying, 'Hey, we're about to make a commit with this specific file'.
 This gives you the ability to not commit every single file you've changed.

 If you run the ```git status``` command you'll see it looks a little different.
-Now it's saying that that given file is getting ready to be commited.
+Now it's saying that that given file is getting ready to be committed.
 To clarify, it has **not** yet been put into a commit, but it will be soon!

 ![git status amended](gitstatus_modified.PNG)